Family Law Firm Representing Clients in Franklin County, Union and Washington, MO

 Family lawyers must understand how the courts determine custody in their jurisdiction because rules between states can vary slightly.
 The family lawyers at Stange Law Firm, PC help their clients understand the law and form realistic expectations so that they can make wise decisions as their case moves forward.

-Child Support in Franklin County
+Financial Support in Franklin County

 Children have the right to support from both of their parents.
 The purpose of child support is to provide the child with financial resources as if their parents lived under one roof, although it is common in most child support matters that the child’s parents live in separate households.
 The courts presume that the parent who cares for the child will provide direct support for the child.